Christopher-Silver/hockey-lakehouse-analytics/README.md

 This project focuses on how modern data engineering and analytics can support hockey operations.

-Raw NHL data is ingested from public APIs, processed through a Medallion architecture (Bronze → Silver → Gold), and surfaced through interactive Power BI dashboards designed for real decision-making—not just visualization.
+Raw NHL data is ingested from public APIs, processed through a Medallion architecture (Bronze → Silver → Gold), and surfaced through interactive Power BI dashboards designed for real decision-making instead of just visualization.

 The platform enables users to: